bartificer/programming-by-stealth/docs/pbs65.md

 ## Input Group Sizes

-Just like with button groups, there are three sizes of input group, small, default, and large.
+Just like button groups, there are three sizes of input group: small, default, and large.
 You make an entire input group small by adding the class `.input-group-sm` to the containing tag, and you make one large by adding `.input-group-lg`.

 As an example, let’s make a simple small search box: